Yunaka1269/World_Weather_Analysis/README.md

 ##Summary:

 Business recommendation that I could offer to improve the PlanMyTrip app are
+- input("Which city would you like to travel?") can be added to Derivarable #3 after prompting to input temperature to filter cities.
+But input city has to be exact match with values in DataFrame.
+Use If/Else and set up else statement to come back something like ("City not found") in case of discrepancy.
 - add seasonality and get average weather or temperatuer of week/month of city to prevent unnecessary filtering
 - add more than one recommended hotel and enable the direct link to hotel website
 - add trip duration information in Travel Itinerary Map